 - job production - items are made individually to the customer's specific requirements and are often unique or one-offs

 - process production - usually involving chemical, rather than mechanical, processes.

 Look for job vacancies at:

 Recruitment agencies commonly handle vacancies.

-Both the IOM and the CMI offer advice on continuing professional development (CPD).
+Both CILT and the CMI offer advice on CPD.

-In larger organisations a production manager may well be responsible for production on a number of sites, and opportunities to set up and manage operations overseas may arise with multinational firms.
+In larger organisations you may be responsible for production on a number of sites, and opportunities to set up and manage operations overseas may arise with multinational firms.

 Progression depends on your personal motivation and interest, as well as your career choices.
 The role varies significantly among different sectors, meaning you may end up specialising in one sector.

 You may find that you're encouraged by your employer to complete a professional qualification, which can help with career prospects.
 You'll also need to continually update your knowledge and experience as new systems and processes become available.